 So which animal takes that prize?
 When it comes to human deaths, no other animal comes close — not even humans themselves.

 It's the mosquito.

 How could a teeny little insect be so dangerous?
 After all, their bites may be a little itchy, but life-threatening?

-But the good news is that unlike sharks, mosquitoes are easier to repel, and most mosquito-borne diseases can be avoided with vaccinations.
+The good news is that unlike sharks, mosquitoes are easier to repel, and most mosquito-borne diseases can be avoided with vaccinations.
 Of course the trick is getting these vaccinations to the people who need them the most.
-That's been the work of groups such as the World Health Organization and Malaria No More.
-In recent years, this work has produced a 51 percent decline in child malaria-related deaths and they hope to completely eradicate the disease within the next decade.

-Now, that would be amazing.
+Eradicating them would be an amazing feat.
 Then the only thing left for humans to worry about would be humans, themselves.
-And there is no vaccine for that.
+And there's no vaccine for that.

 Infographic courtesy of Gates Notes

 Editor's note: This story has been updated with new information since it was first published in July 2014.